pwltr/bitkit-docker/README.md

-# Synonym Docker - Bitcoin & Lightning Development Environment
+# Bitkit Docker - Bitcoin & Lightning Development Environment

 A complete Docker-based development environment for Bitcoin and Lightning Network development, featuring a LNURL server for Lightning payments.